Housing Terms and What They Mean

 -

-For instance, in the Greater Lansing region, the average annual wage for restaurant cooks is $28,000, for teachers is $50,000 and for police officers is $60,000.
+For instance, in the Oklahoma City region, the median annual wage for restaurant cooks is $24,790, for elementary school teachers is $45,810, and for registered nurses is $65,680.

 Contact Us